How Selena Gomez Found Her Way Back to Happy

 But she hasn't entirely abandoned ship.
 Should the mood strike, she relies on a bit of help from a friend.
 "I have it on someone else's phone," she explained.
 "And when I feel like I want to share something with my fans or just mess around with it, I do it then."

-Such was the case this past Monday when she shared a fresh-faced and snuggled up selfie that garnered some seven-and-a-half million double-taps for the caption, "Me, all the time."
+Such was the case last month when she shared a fresh-faced and snuggled up selfie that garnered some seven-and-a-half million double-taps for the caption, "Me, all the time."

 The post veered into vague territory.
 Was it the lack of makeup that defined her?
 Her sleepiness?
 A propensity to be wrapped in blankets?
 But the essence of who Selena Gomez is these days can best be boiled down to a single word: happy.

 One year after seeking treatment to help with her ongoing anxiety and depression the 27-year-old multi-hyphenate feels confident that she's living her best life.
+She's contentedly self-coupled ("I've been single for two years.
+I'm on God's timing not mine," she shared on Instagram, dispelling rumors she was reuniting with ex Samuel Krost), ready to drop her first album in four years and recently scored a number one hit with "Lose You to Love Me" a ballad she'll no doubt perform when she takes the stage this Sunday at the 2019 American Music Awards for her first televised performance in two years.

-That started with the type of definitive diagnosis that had long eluded her.
-Calling the moments before she sought help "one of the scariest moments of my life," she told the crowd gathered last month to watch her receive the 2019 McLean Award about the clarity that followed.
+And it all started with the type of definitive diagnosis that had long eluded her.
+Calling the moments before she sought help "one of the scariest moments of my life," she told the crowd gathered in September to watch her receive the 2019 McLean Award about the clarity that followed.

 "The doctors were able to give me a clear diagnosis," she shared while accepting the honor, bestowed upon those that help further the public's understanding of mental illness.
 "The moment I received that information, I actually felt equal parts of terrified and relieved.
 Terrified, obviously, because the veil was lifted, but relieved that I had the knowledge of why I had suffered for so many years."